 - 1. Auto recovery of BIOS primary image/recovery image BIOS image is recovered automatically during the host boot process after the BIOS corruption is detected by BIOS itself. - 2.
 Forced recovery of BIOS Primary/recovery image User initiates an OOB request to update BIOS either because they have a new updated BIOS or BIOS was just crashing by failing to boot. - 3.
 Primary BIOS ROM update The single Primary ROM is split into Data ROM and Code ROM. iDRAC has full access/ control over Code ROM.
 It switches MUX to access Code ROM whenever needed. - 4.
 BIOS Hardware Root of Trust (RoT) This feature is available in severs with model number RX5X, CX5XX, and TX5X.
 During every host boot (only cold boot or A/C cycle, not during warm reboot), iDRAC ensures that RoT is performed.
 RoT runs automatically and user cannot initiate it using any interfaces.
 This iDRAC boot first policy verifies host BIOS ROM contents on every AC cycle and host DC cycle.
-This process ensures secure boot of BIOS and further secures the host boot process.

-NOTE: For more information on Hardware RoT, refer to this link: https://downloads.dell.com/Manuals/Common/dell-emcidrac9-security-root-of-trust-bios-live-scanning.pdf iDRAC has added an enhanced HTML5 option in vConsole which allows vKVM (virtual Keyboard, Video, and Mouse) over standard VNC client.
+This process ensures secure boot of BIOS and further secures the host boot process. - NOTE: For more information on Hardware RoT, refer to this link: Improved security with iDRAC9 using Root of Trust and BIOS Live Scanning iDRAC has added an enhanced HTML5 option in vConsole which allows vKVM (virtual Keyboard, Video, and Mouse) over standard VNC client.
 You can use the virtual console to manage a remote system using the keyboard, video, and mouse on your management station to control the corresponding devices on a managed server.
 This is a licensed feature for rack and tower servers.
 It is available by default in blade servers.
 You need iDRAC Configure privilege to access all configurations on virtual console.